 A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing facility (SNF).
 The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
-If you go to the hospital (or SNF) after one benefit period has the number of benefit periods you can have.
+If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods you can have.